Buying a shipping container can get overwhelming and cumbersome. Let this blog be your step-by-step hassle-free guide to getting your hands on one!

 You can now officially call yourself a container owner – congratulations!
 But with your new metal boxes, you need to figure out how to transport them.
 That means scheduling, booking slots on the vessel, trucking, and transport by rail.

-If you’re planning on shipping your containers empty, I’d like to ask you to think twice.
+If you’re planning on shipping your containers empty, we’d like you to think twice.
 Because why should you spend more money on the empty repositioning of your new containers, if you can get someone to move it for you – and then you don’t have to pay anything?

 The container user gets cargo moved, and you get your container to where you need it.
 To make it even better, the container user pays for the shipping of the container.
 Meaning you don’t have to pay anything to get your container to your preferred location.